sveltejs/rfcs/text/0000-local-components.md

 ```

-The proposed design is simple: `.svelte` files may define named Svelte Components in series using a top-level Comment block.
+The proposed design is simple: Allow `.svelte` files to define named Svelte Components in series using a top-level Comment block.

 ```xml
 <script context="module">